 The price went up to $87K and I used my YouTube channel to pump Dash and it worked.
 Now imagine if you had something you could do where you could take your money and within a few months turn it into 10 times as much money, that’s tempting.

-That’s tempting and I was tempted just based on the money.
+It was tempting and I was tempted just based on the money.
 I’m like, “Wow!
 I can just put videos up and make money” I did that and I made thousands of dollars doing that off of my Youtube channel.

 However, the Karma from that came back around.
 The karma from that left me feeling like I didn’t enjoy what I do, I’m not helping people and feeling not very good about what I’m doing.